mac389/sudo/abuse-vs-use-vs-misuse.md

  > Patterns of symptoms resulting from the use of a substance that you continue to take, despite experiencing problems as a result.

-It distinguishes substance use disorders, from substance-induces disorders, which are direct physical manifestations of substance use, for example intoxication, withdrawal, or temporary psychosis.
+ The DSM-V distinguishes substance use disorders, from substance-induced disorders, which are direct physical manifestations of substance use, for example intoxication, withdrawal, or temporary psychosis.

 The term _substance use_ is preferred over _substance abuse_ or _substance misuse_, especially in materials that guide how healthcare providers interact with patients who may have an unproductive reaction to terms like _abuse_ or _misuse_.

 #### Current Ontological Representation
 The Ontology of Mental Disease represents addiction and substance-related disorder as occurents [(Hastings et al., 2010)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3017014/).
 An occurent is an entity that has temporal parts, whose existence happens, unfolds, or develops through time [(citation)](http://purl.obolibrary.org/obo/bfo.owl).
-Figure X shows a selected view of the hierarchy.
+Figure 1 shows a selected view of the hierarchy.

     occurent
     |---process